IshanJawade/final-project/README.md

 1. Register a new patient or medical professional
 2. Sign in as `admin1` and approve pending accounts
-3. Sign in as the new user and create records, grant access
+3. Sign in as an approved medical professional, search for a patient, and submit an access request
-4. Sign in as an approved medical professional to view shared records
+4. Sign in as the patient, approve or decline pending requests (optionally set an expiry), and download records
+5. With access granted, sign in as the medical professional to add a new record and confirm it appears in the patient portal

 ## Security Notes